 Not only will leftover mascara smudge your pillowcase, but the habit of hitting the sack sans washing your eyes and face can be irritating.
 Lingering "bacteria, dust, allergens and makeup can lead to infections, styes, redness, dryness and eye strain," Dr. Brissette says.

 Need proof of why this habit is important?
-Alarmingly, one woman sought medical attention because she felt like she always had something in her eyes, per a May 2018 case report in Ophthalmology.
+Alarmingly, one person sought medical attention because they felt like they always had something in her eyes, per a May 2018 case report in Ophthalmology.
 It turned out to be hardened mascara that had embedded under her eyelids.
 The cause?
-She said she wore mascara for more than 25 years without removing it properly.
+They said they wore mascara for more than 25 years without removing it properly.